DevExpress/obsolete-devextreme-examples/requirejs-knockout/README.md

  cd devextreme-examples/requirejs-knockout
  ```

-3. Install the required modules
+3. Install the required modules.
+This command will also convert the DevExtreme package to the AMD module format by using the npm postinstall script.
  ``` text
  npm install
  ```